The ACC has three major funds: the Enhancement Fund, Reserve Fund and Operating Fund.

 The Operating Fund is funded through homeowner and commercial assessments and program fee revenues, and supports the services and operations provided by the ACC.

 The Enhancement Fund, which was established through the governing documents, is based on ¼-of-1% of the sale price of each resold property.
-For 2017, the ACC estimates that this fund will generate $536,500.
-These funds are used to build new recreation projects (like Opportunity Way Park) or enhance current amenities (like an expansion to the Community Center).
+For 2018, the ACC estimates that this fund will generate $663,580.
+These funds are used to build new recreation projects (like Opportunity Way Park) or enhance current amenities (like the expansion to the Community Center).

 Each year, the ACC Board of Directors works together with the volunteer committees and staff to determine the level of funding needed to continue to offer high-quality programs and services.
 The ACC Board and staff must keep in mind how to keep our parks and buildings top-notch, consider what will need to be improved or replaced, and the tools they will need to make it all happen.